Kingsbury tube station

-Kingsbury is a London Underground station in Kingsbury, north-west London, England.
+Kingsbury is a London Underground station in Kingsbury, north-west London.
 It is on the Jubilee line between Queensbury and Wembley Park stations, and is in London fare zone 4.
 The station is located in the London Borough of Brent.

 Although now only served by deep-level tube trains, the section of line serving the station is built to surface gauge, and trains to that larger LU loading gauge occasionally pass through.